Business advice

 • we are not responsible for the quality, content, or effect of any advice or service given by the third party, and you release us from all liability arising from that advice.

-Where we incur disbursements on your behalf, we will charge you the GST inclusive amount of those expenses, less any input tax credits which we are entitled to.
+Where we incur any expenses on your behalf, we will charge you the GST inclusive amount of those expenses, less any input tax credits which we are entitled to.

-Where we incur any disbursements as your agent, we will charge you the GST inclusive cost of those disbursements, and provide you with sufficient information to enable you to claim an input tax credit in respect of them (if you are entitled to claim such input tax credit).
+Where we incur any expenses as your agent, we will charge you the GST inclusive cost of those expenses and provide you with sufficient information to enable you to claim an input tax credit in respect of them (if you are entitled to claim such input tax credit).

 1. Fee accounts and terms